 Programs, services, and treatments vary.
 We Level Up rehab facilities do not provide EMDR therapy.
 Because patient stability should come prior to EMDR treatment.
 That’s why EMDR therapy to process trauma for patients actively drinking and abusing drugs should await their stability phase of treatment.
 EMDR phases 3 – 8 therapy is best enacted for patients that feel and experience a safer, trustful connection with their treatment team.

 Eye Movement Desensitization and Reprocessing (EMDR Therapy) is a therapeutic method that is especially effective in traumatic disorders.
-EMDR was related to the decreased craving, fear, depression, improved emotion regulation and management, and self-esteem.
+EMDR therapy can be effective to decrease craving for abused substances, fear, depression, improved emotion regulation and management, and self-esteem.
 Initial findings indicate a high therapeutic potential of EMDR in substance use disorder (SUD) or “addiction” treatment.

 EMDR was initially used for the treatment of post-traumatic stress disorder.
 But, it is now being used in various therapeutic situations.

 The first phase of EMDR is the client’s history and treatment planning.
 A detailed history helps the clinician analyze the dysfunctional behaviors, symptoms, and specific characteristics.
 And then, the clinician decides the suitable target for treatment.
 It may include standard history-taking questionnaires and diagnostic psychometrics.
 Questions may include:

 - Past events that have laid the groundwork for the pathology

 - Current triggers